nodebotsau/nbdau/setup.md

 ### Linux

 Linux is generally pretty straight forward.
-Install the following (assuming Ubuntu / Debian machines):
+Install the following (assuming Ubuntu / Debian style machines):

-* Arduino [Available here to install manually](http://playground.arduino.cc/Learning/Linux) or a simple 'apt-get install arduino' should do it
+* Arduino [Available here to install manually](http://playground.arduino.cc/Learning/Linux) or a simple 'apt-get install arduino' should do it for a relatively recent version.
 * NodeJS: [Source install instructions here](http://howtonode.org/how-to-install-nodejs).
 Don't install via your package manager as you really need an up-to-date version of node to work with hardware.

 Finally - attempt to install node-serialport as this will test everything is working: